osohq/oso-nest-doc-mgmt/README.md

 supplied in the request body against a static set of users.

 The [DocumentController](./src/document/document.controller.ts) uses the [LocalRejectingAuthGuard](src/auth/local-auth.guard.ts)
-via the `@UseGuards(LocalAuthGuard)` decorator to protect paths that should only be accessible to authenticated users.
+via the `@UseGuards(LocalRejectingAuthGuard)` decorator to protect paths that should only be accessible to authenticated users.

 If you try to get documents with invalid user credentials: